Getting into Vulnerability Research

 Check out our Challenges page.
 Challenges are designed to see if you enjoy thinking in the way that vulnerability researchers think.
 They’re meant to be tricky so don’t panic if you can’t find solutions straight away!

-Be sure you include the solutions to any challenges you've solved in your application to us!
+Be sure to include the solutions to any challenges you've solved in your application to us!